 The belt gripping the pulleys affects blade speed.
 A fast blade speed is required to create suction under the deck to lift the grass and give it a nice even cut.

-Worn Idler Tensioner Bracket & Spring on a Ferris Mower
+Worn Idler Tensioner Bracket & Spring

 The tensioner bracket and spring hold the idler pulleys in line.
 You will typically find a pulley on one side of the bracket and a spring on the other side.